JoshuaZaneBarsky/Handovers/README.md

 # 5G Handovers

-## This project serves as a visual representation to our reseach in 5G handovers.
+## This project serves as a visual representation to our study into 5G handovers.

 To get started, run python3 Graphics.py